Computational Cognitive Neuroscience

 Understanding how the neocortex learns is perhaps the single most important step in understanding human intelligence, because our cognitive functions emerge over years of experience-driven learning within this brain structure, which is unique to mammals and is most greatly expanded in primates, especially humans.
 Current artificial intelligence (AI) systems are based on the powerful error-backpropagation learning algorithm, which has long been recognized as the single most capable learning mechanism in artificial neural networks (Rumelhart et al., 1986; Widrow & Hoff, 1960; Werbos, 1974).
 Thus, this algorithm provides the best computational-level hypothesis for how the neocortex should learn.

 There have been a variety of proposals for how error backpropagation could be implemented in the brain (Lillicrap et al., 2020).
-Here, we test the predictions of one of the earliest such proposals, which is based on the idea that the backpropagated error gradient can be approximated by the temporal derivative in neural activity states over time (O’Reilly, 1996; Ackley et al., 1985; Xie & Seung, 2003; Scellier & Bengio, 2017).
+Here, we test the predictions of one of the earliest such proposals, which is based on the idea that the backpropagated error gradient can be approximated by the temporal derivative in neural activity states over time (Ackley et al., 1985; Movellan & McClelland, 1993; O’Reilly, 1996; Xie & Seung, 2003; Scellier & Bengio, 2017).
 Specifically, in a network with bidirectional connectivity, which enables activation to flow in both bottom-up and top-down directions, changes in neural activity across any subset of neurons within the network will reverberate throughout the rest of the network.
 If these changes represent the difference between a prediction versus the correct outcome, and they can drive local synaptic plasticity according to the temporal derivative, then the resulting learning approximates error backpropagation.

 Figure 1:

-Figure 1 illustrates this in the context of a simple three-layer network, with two distinct phases of neural activity, starting with an initial prediction or minus phase that reflects the impact of a given input pattern presented over the Input layer of simulated neuron-like processing units.
+Figure 1 illustrates this in the context of a simple three-layer network, with two distinct phases of neural activity, starting with an initial prediction or minus phase that reflects the impact of a given input pattern presented over the Sensory Input layer of simulated neuron-like processing units.
 Subsequently, the outcome or plus phase of activity arises when the actual outcome (i.e., correct or target) activity pattern is driven onto the Prediction layer.
-Remarkably, the simple subtraction of these activity states (plus – minus or outcome – prediction, i.e., the temporal derivative or temporal difference) at any neuron anywhere in such a network provides a good approximation to the error gradient that would otherwise be computed by error backpropagation (O’Reilly, 1996).
+An error signal can be computed via the simple subtraction of these activity states: (plus – minus) or (outcome – prediction), i.e., the temporal derivative or temporal difference, at any neuron anywhere.
+This error signal provides a good approximation to the error gradient that would otherwise be computed by error backpropagation (O’Reilly, 1996).

 Thus, the direct biological prediction from this type of error-driven learning is that the direction of synaptic plasticity should be a function of the change in activity (i.e., temporal derivative) across a time window that would encompass this transition between the prediction and outcome phases.
 Note that despite both being based on changes over time, this neocortical learning mechanism is entirely distinct from the TD (temporal difference) reinforcement learning algorithm that describes the behavior of dopamine neurons in the midbrain (Sutton & Barto, 1998; Montague et al., 1996).
 In TD, dopamine neurons represent the temporal difference explicitly in their firing rates.
 By contrast, in neocortical temporal derivative learning the error gradient remains implicit in the changes in neural firing over time, and yet this temporal derivative drives synaptic plasticity locally everywhere.
 This implicit representation of the error gradient has critical advantages in simplifying neural computation as elaborated in the discussion.